vernonalbertabc/Learning_examples/learning_modules-master/README.md

 ### Buisiness intelligence project
 ```
-Data analytics project as a part of a course "Microsoft Power BI Desktop for Business Intelligence" from Udemy
+1) Data analytics project as a part of a course "Microsoft Power BI Desktop for Business Intelligence" from Udemy
+2) Video game sales analysis.
+Dataset borrowed from https://www.kaggle.com/sidtwr/videogames-sales-dataset
 ```

-For this course, I used python3.6
+For the deep learning course, I used python3.6

 Required dependancies,external files and Annanconda Prompt Installation codes are as as follows -: